 "WHAT?!"
-I shouted as I suddenly stood up.
-Apparently, my exclamation was a bit too loud when Mrs. Jackson came back to the kitchen.
+I shouted, abruptly standing up.
+Apparently, I was less than discreet when Mrs. Jackson came back to the kitchen, alarmed.

-I forced myself to awkwardly sit down as Percy tried to reassure his mom that nothing was wrong.
-When she left, I asked Thalia to clarify what she meant.
+Awkwardly, I sat back down as Percy tried to reassure his mom that nothing was wrong.
+When she left and was out of earshot, I asked Thalia to clarify what she meant.

 "Annual?
 You mean they've visited camp before?
 And numerous times?"

 Thalia nodded.
 "It's sort of a tradition.
-Whenever the hunters visit camp, we would always play Capture the Flag- Campers versus Hunters.
+Whenever the hunters visit camp, I heard we always play Capture the Flag- Campers versus Hunters.
 So far, we haven't managed to beat them once."
 Thalia clenched her jaw in frustration before she exclaimed, "BUT NOT ANY MORE!
-This time, we WILL defeat them.
-I've got just the plan if those hunters decide to turn up!"
+This time, we will defeat them!
+I've got just the plan if those Hunters decide to show up!"

-"Sounds like you have a grudge against them."
-Percy noted.
+"Sounds like you hold a grudge against them," Percy noted.

 Thalia grinned uneasily.
 "Something like that."

 "Hey, it can't be that bad," Percy tried to reassure me.
-"I mean, it be kind of cool having Artemis around right?"
-He directed his gaze towards Thalia, who nodded hesitantly.
+"I mean, it'd be kind of cool having Artemis around, right?"
+He directed his gaze towards Thalia, who nodded back hesitantly.
 "I never met her.
 I want to see what she is like."

-"Cool for you guys," I mumbled, "but for me, it's going to be a nightmare.
+"Good for you, Percy," I mumbled, "but for me, it's going to be a nightmare.
 I'm sure of it."

 "Has Artemis tried contacting you before?"
 Thalia asked curiously.
 "I don't know about you guys, but thunder head hasn't spoken to me or sent me a sign."

-"I haven't had any contact with Artemis whatsoever since my first year at camp."
-I stated.
+"I haven't had any contact with Artemis whatsoever since my first year at camp," I said bluntly.
 "I don't know if she cares or if she decides to talk whenever it amuses her but…I don't care.
-I really just don't care anymore."
+I really don't want to care anymore."

 Thalia watched quietly as Seth stormed right past her, slamming the door behind him.

-"You know Percy," she said, glancing a look towards her cousin, who now looked a little pale.
+"You know, Percy," she said, risking a look at her cousin, who now looked pale and regretful of what he had said.
 "There is a thing called tact-!"